MiTPenguin/vnc_desktop/README.md

 There have also been cases where the mounted volumes had permission chanaged from `$USER` to `root`. chown command can solve it.

+Adding miniconda to the environment has been giving me issue.
+Doing it within the environment works well, but adding it to the docker build process is for some reason giving me issues.
+The resulting docker image won't run.
+I think it has to do with the fact that the default python environment might be different.

+I'm going to try getting rid of the `conda init` commands.

+Just not doing the conda init command, and changing the path variable so that miniconda is the last search folder to be searched worked.
+I think this makes sense.
+There are flasks, and other python packages that's installed by default, and that would seem to make it essential.

+I don't want to futz around with it more than i have to.
+I will make the conda environments, but not activate the bash shell.
+That'll will just be something we do when we start a new container.
+In the future, maybe we can consider adding that as a start-up script, so it's run after the container has been made.